alda-lang/alda/doc/alda-2-migration-guide.md

 # Alda 2 migration guide

-Alda 2.0.0 was released in May 2021.
+Alda 2.0.0 was released in June 2021.
 Whereas Alda 1 had been written mostly in Clojure (with a thin Java client for faster command line interactions), Alda 2 is a from-scratch rewrite in Go and Kotlin.